-After 25 minutes, through the trees Emily spied a moose in the meadow below us.
+After 25 minutes, through the trees Micah spied a moose in the meadow below us.
 This confirmed my suspicion, that the meadow was a bit of a swamp.
 We stopped for a couple of minutes to take photos and observe the moose from a distance.

 We continued down the trail and in a few minutes came to a pretty pond, time to stop for more photos.
 I was not concerned about all the stopping, as we knew that views were limited pass the junction to Marvel Lake CG.

 Little distraction kept coming.
 A frog jumped across our path, exciting Volcano.
 I kept her from investigating the frog too thoroughly, and we watched it hop into the bushes.